by Nebula Haze

 Here is that plant a few weeks later

-For many (if not most) strains, low pH can cause brown spots and sometimes yellowing, so use this tactic with caution, and it’s probably only good to try it close to harvest in case your plant becomes riddled with brown spots.
-T
+For many (if not most) strains, low pH can cause brown spots and sometimes yellowing, so use this tactic with caution.
+It’s probably only good to try it close to harvest in case your plant becomes covered with brown spots, which can discolor buds and reduce your harvest potential.

 If growing multiple plants of the same strain or from clones, you might consider giving plants different pH ranges to see what effect it has on the final bud color.